LukeShortCloud/rootpages/src/packages.rst

 Creating a Repository
 ^^^^^^^^^^^^^^^^^^^^^

 Any directory can be used as a repository to host RPMs.
-The standard naming convention used for RHEL based operating systems is "centos/:math:`releasever/`\ basearch/" where $releasever is the release version and $basearch is the CPU architecture.
+The standard naming convention used for RHEL based operating systems is ``el/$releasever/$basearch/`` where ``$releasever`` is the release version and ``$basearch`` is the CPU architecture.
 However, any directory can be used.

-In this example, a default Apache web server will have the repository access via the URL "http://localhost/centos/7/x86\_64/."
+In this example, a default Apache web server will have the repository access via the URL "http://localhost/el/7/x86\_64/."
 Be sure to place your RPMs in this directory.
 [1]

 .. code-block:: sh

     $ sudo yum install createrepo
-    $ sudo mkdir -p /var/www/html/centos/7/x86_64/
+    $ sudo mkdir -p /var/www/html/el/7/x86_64/

 .. code-block:: sh

-    $ sudo createrepo /var/www/html/centos/7/x86_64/
+    $ sudo createrepo /var/www/html/el/7/x86_64/

-The "createrepo" command will create 4 or 5 files. \* repomd.xml = An
+The "createrepo" command will create 4 or 5 files.

-index for the other repository metadata files. \* primary.xml = Contains metadata for all packages including the name, version, architecture, file sizes, checksums, dependencies, etc. \* filelists.xml = Contains the full listing of every directory and file. \* other.xml = Holds a changelog of all the packages. \* groups.xml = If a repository has a "group" that should install multiple packages, the group is specified here.
-By default, this file is not created when running "createrepo" without any arguments.
+-  repomd.xml = Anindex for the other repository metadata files.
+-  primary.xml = Contains metadata for all packages including the name, version, architecture, file sizes, checksums, dependencies, etc.
+-  filelists.xml = Contains the full listing of every directory and file.
+-  other.xml = Holds a changelog of all the packages.
+-  groups.xml = If a repository has a "group" that should install multiple packages, the group is specified here.
+By default, this file is not created when running "createrepo"without any arguments.
 [8]

 If new packages are added and/or signed via a GPG key then the repository cache needs to be updated again.
 [7]

 .. code-block:: sh

-    $ sudo createrepo --update /var/www/html/centos/7/x86_64/
+    $ sudo createrepo --update /var/www/html/el/7/x86_64/

 Common Repositories
 ^^^^^^^^^^^^^^^^^^^